ultravioletrs/prism-docs/docs/billing.md

 The billing service allows the organization to pay for the services used in the CoCoS system such as total number of computations, total users, and the use rate.
 Once a billing customer is created, the billing service allows the user to select a plan out of the ones created by the admin and make payments for these plans based on the selected plan.

+## Billing Metrics

+Currently, billing plans are only based on the maximum number of computations that an organization or user can have in the system.
+When an admin creates a plan, they limit the amount of computations that an organization can have based on the amount paid by the user.
+This is still a work in progress and the actual metrics that should be limited will be changed based on internal discussions.

 ## Admin functions

 ### Create Plan